- January 29, 2016

 Defunct is a single-player kids racing game with an engaging plot, where you play as a broken robot in a post-human Earth.
 The game features high-speed gameplay using a Gravitize engine and traverses 11 varied levels.
 It offers a unique 'gravitation' engine, unlockable tricks, and skins, providing lots of replayability and competition.
 With pretty visuals and a good soundtrack, Defunct is an indie adventure game that promises an exciting experience.

-- The game is very short, typically taking less than an hour to complete, which may not justify the price for some players.
+- The game is very short, with the main story taking only about an hour to complete, which may leave players wanting more content.

-- Controls can feel clunky and imprecise at high speeds, leading to frustration when trying to maintain momentum.
+- Controls can feel awkward and imprecise at times, leading to frustration when trying to maintain speed or navigate certain sections.

 “Defunct has genuinely fun, fast-paced gameplay; however, it is an incredibly short game.”

-“The mechanics are clunky (steering the robot/camera with A and D rather than the mouse; strange mechanics with gravity, flickering from uphill to downhill rapidly; bumping into slight corners of objects minimally protruding from the ground, spinning the robot and the camera out of control, etc.).”
+“The mechanics are clunky, with steering the robot/camera using 'A' and 'D' rather than the mouse, strange mechanics with gravity, and bumping into slight corners of objects that can spin the robot and camera out of control.”

-“The gameplay is very similar to games like Tiny Wings, where you gain speed by going downhill and lose speed going uphill.”
+“The gameplay is very similar to games like Tiny Wings, where you gain speed by going downhill and lose speed going uphill, but the mechanics behind building up speed are too much of a pain to maintain.”

 Defunct Review